+Food:

-- Food: - o Consumption of any type of foods/candy or drink is allowed only in the cafeteria unless granted permission. - o Food and drinks are not allowed in the classrooms and recreational areas, unless approved by the teachers.
+- o Consumption of any type of food/candy or drink is allowed only in the cafeteria unless granted permission. - o Food and drinks are not allowed in the classrooms and recreational areas, unless approved by the teachers. - o The only drinks allowed in classrooms are spill-proof water bottles. - o Gum chewing is not allowed at school at any time. - o Deliveries of food or beverages to students via online delivery platforms is not allowed. - o Food sent from home for student consumption must not require heating or preparation.